Archaeology of Ferizaj: The Sarcophagus Lid of Nikadin

-Three archaeologists, an architect and a draftsman, from the research in the backyard of Xhelal Berisha, in Nikadin village not far from the center of Ferizaj, have managed to finish the tracking of the foundations of a church, for which it is believed that from the Paleochristian era of the 5th and 6th centuries AD.
-From the researches, it came out that The Sarcophagus Lid brickyard in the foundations of the church below the floor.
+Three archaeologists, an architect and a draftsman, from the research in the backyard of Xhelal Berisha, in Nikadin village not far from the center of Ferizaj, have managed to finish the tracking of the foundations of a church, which is believed to be from the Paleochristian era of the 5th and 6th centuries AD.
+From the research, it was discovered that The Sarcophagus Lid brickyard in the foundations of the church below the floor.

 The Archaeological Institute of Kosovo have declared that "The Sarcophagus Lid", is evaluated as a pagan element and as such, as disrespectful act of the Christians, they bricked in the floor of the church.
 Many Albanian archaeologists have estimated as a big wealth finding the foundations of the Paleochristian churches.
 Also, while tracking have found bricks and tiling of the Roman time.

-Although, Ferizaj is a new city (130 years old) compared to other cities of the country, it goes back through the centuries as an Illyrian settlement on genesis too old.
+Although, Ferizaj is a new city (130 years old) compared to other cities of the country, it goes back through the centuries as an Illyrian settlement.
 This is recorded in archaeological maps of many countries of the world.